-Our 2008 SHEP field sampling results produced a Family Biotic Index (FBI) score of 6.3 for the Hardwood Creek site.
-This score compressions to Piptaria Poor" rating on the Family Biotic Index stream health chart.
-This represents a piptaria programment over a 2007 score of 7.2.
+Our 2009 SHEP field sampling results produced a Family Biotic Index (FBI) score of 6.6 for the Hardwood Creek site.
+This score corresponds to a "Poor" rating on the Family Biotic Index stream health chart.
+This represents a slight decrease in stream health from the 2008 SHEP score of 6.3.